alecomunian/hiegeo/README.rst

 README
 ===================

-This is the README file for the supplementary material provided with the manuscript "hiegeo: a novel Python module to model stratigraphic alluvial architectures, constrained by stratigraphic hierarchy and relative chronology" by C.Zuffetti, A.Comunian, R.Bersezio and P.Renard.
+This is the README file for the Python module ``hiegeo``, described in the manuscript *A new perspective to model subsurface stratigraphy in alluvial hydrogeological basins, introducing geological hierarchy and relative chronology* by C.Zuffetti, A.Comunian, R.Bersezio and P.Renard, submitted to Computers and Geosciences.

-Hereiafter we report a brief "quick start guide".
+Hereinafter we report a brief "quick start guide".
 For additional information about how to install and run the provided Python scripts, please check out the full documentation from `this link
 <https://hiegeo.readthedocs.io/en/latest/index.html>`_ can be also